daehoanshin/viz_billboard_app/README.md

 ## Adding Your Own Code

-The standin viz isn't very interesting, so you will want to add your own code.
-You should rename the *visualization/src/standin.js* file to something appropriate, then you can edit it as you see fit.
+You should Coding the *visualization/src/visualization_source.js* file to something appropriate, then you can edit it as you see fit.
 To build, you will have to change the `entry` variable in *visualization/webpack.config* to corespond to your new file name.
 Then you can run the build task again.

 ## More Information
 For more information on building custom visualizations including a tutorial, API overview, and more see: